hashicorp/terraform-provider-aws/docs/continuous-integration.md

 #### Code Quality Scan

+This scan looks for a hodgepodge of issues, best practices, and problems we've found over the years.

 Use the `semcodequality` target to run the same check CI runs:

 ```sh
 % make semcodequality
 ```

-You can limit the scan to a service package by using the `PKG_NAME` environment variable:
+You can limit the scan to a service package by using the `PKG` environment variable:

 ```sh
 % PKG=rds make semcodequality